DEISI-ULHT-TFC-2021-22/TFC-DEISI232-BOT_Apoio_UCs/README.md

 ## How To Use

 To use this application, you'll need Discord installed on your computer, download Discord [here](https://discord.com/download).
 Then you'll need to create a server, so you can clone the Server Template.
-Get into the Server Template [here](https://discord.gg/DQ3psHhxQx), this server is already fully customized and all the permissions are configured for Professor, Students and Moderators.
+This [Server Template](https://discord.gg/DQ3psHhxQx) is already fully customized and all the permissions are configured for Professor, Students and Moderators.
 To clone this template to your UC Server you will need to use the [Xenon Bot](https://xenon.bot) this bot does the server clone for you.
 Soon as the clone is completed the last step is to invite the [BOT Discord de Apoio a Unidades Curriculares do DEISI](https://discord.com/oauth2/authorize?client_id=904855826647379969&scope=bot&permissions=8).

-When you want to get the results that BOT collect all you need to do is just to login into the [webApp](https://tfc-discordbot.herokuapp.com).

-To clone this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
+To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
 From your command line:

 ```bash
     # Clone this repository